-Our primary Services Stabilize Families by providing short-term food and financial assistance and Build Resilience by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
-Our Supports for Children provide, school supplies and weekend food packs for students in need, holiday meals and gifts for children and their families and youth financial literacy, relieving financial burdens and providing hope at a time when families are struggling.
+Britepaths’ mission is to provide our neighbors in need with short-term safety net services and empower them to work toward long-term self-sufficiency.
+Our primary programs Stabilize Families by providing short-term food and financial assistance and Build Resilience by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
+Supports for Children provide school supplies and weekend supplemental food for students in need, youth financial literacy programs and holiday meals and gifts for children, relieving financial burdens and offering hope at a time when life is uncertain.